hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 WAN (Wide Area Network) Replication , it is mainly used for replicating stats of different clusters over WAN environments like the Internet.

-Imagine you have different datacenters in New York, London and Tokyo each running an independent Hazelcast cluster.
+Imagine you have different data centers in New York, London and Tokyo each running an independent Hazelcast cluster.
 Every cluster would be operating at native speed in their own LAN (Local Area Network) settings but you also want some or all recordsets in these clusters replicated to each other.
 So, updates to Tokyo cluster also go to London and New York, in the meantime updates from New York cluster are synchronized to Tokyo and London.